lopatar/BazosBot/README.md

 - Edit Files/Config.json
     - Input name, phone number & password associated with your listings
     - Input the "bid" and "bkod" cookies from your browser after verifying your phone number
+    - Edit the number of days after which listings should renew, default is 2
 - Run again!

 # FOR EDUCATIONAL PURPOSES ONLY